jonathan-laurent/AlphaZero.jl/redesign/README.md

 #### Connect-Four

 Connect-Four is a much more complicated game than TicTacToe, as it has a much larger state space.
-The previous version of AlphaZero.jl manages to train a superhuman agent in ~10 hours [[1]](https://jonathan-laurent.github.io/AlphaZero.jl/stable/tutorial/connect_four/#Benchmark-against-a-perfect-solver).
+The previous version of AlphaZero.jl manages to train a very strong agent in ~10 hours [[1]](https://jonathan-laurent.github.io/AlphaZero.jl/stable/tutorial/connect_four/#Benchmark-against-a-perfect-solver).
 To consider the redesigned AlphaZero.jl a success, we would like to see it achieve similar